 1. Promotions Optimized By Time

 It is extremely difficult to make a customer immediately purchase a service, especially nowadays with easy access to information, reviews, and alternatives.
 Therefore, utilizing limited-time promotions will help marketplaces create a sense of urgency.
 The goal is to ultimately get the customer to act sooner rather than later and to maximize the service's operational capacity.
-For instance, limited time offers can pop up during new launches, increase orders during low peak times, or even special times of the year.
+For instance, limited-time offers can pop up during new launches, increase orders during low peak times, or even during special times of the year.

 Success Story: How Does Uber Utilize Time-Sensitive Promotions?